New York Central Mutual Insurance review 2022

 - $300,000 uninsured motorist bodily injury per accident

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our sample drivers own a 2019 Toyota Camry, commute five days a week and drive 12,000 miles annually.

-Incidents: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), single speeding ticket and a single DUI conviction.
+Incidents: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), single speeding ticket and a single at-fault accident.

 - Coverage A, Dwelling: $150,000, $250,000, $350,000, $450,000

 - Coverage B, Other Structures: $15,000, $25,000, $35,000, $45,000